siduojiang/SQL_analysis_bikeshare/README.md

 | 5th St at Folsom St | 7         | 11         | 20\.75          |
 | 5th St at Folsom St | 5         | 19         | 20\.73          |
 | 5th St at Folsom St | 1         | 13         | 20\.69          |

+The results can be interpreted as the following: On Fridays (day_week = 6) between 7pm and 10pm, there are on average 28.29 bikes parked at 5th St at Folsom St. For similar 3-hour windows on Saturday, such as 8pm - 11pm, and 6pm - 9pm, 5th St at Folsom St is heavily packed with bikes.
+Similarly, on Saturday 6am-9am (along with other 3-hour windows beginning at 7, 8, and 9 am, there are lots of bikes at 5th St at Folsom St. A great campaign could be that customers who checkout a bike at 5th St at Folsom St for the first time during 6pm-9pm Fridays or 8am-11am on Saturdays get their first ride free.

   * SQL query: